best books to read for beginners

 11. Memory Enhancement: Following complex plots and remembering characters can improve memory retention and recall.

-12. Better Sleep Quality: Establishing a bedtime reading routine (with physical books) can lead to improved sleep by reducing screen exposure.
+12. Better Sleep Quality: Establishing a bedtime reading routine (with physical books) can improve sleep by reducing screen exposure.

 13. Social Interaction: Participating in book clubs or discussing literature with friends can strengthen social connections and community ties.